-These reserves are designated to fund those capital projects that are included in the annually adopted 5-Year Capital Improvement Program (CIP) and which have had funding appropriated by the Board in prior years.
+This reserve is designated to fund those capital projects that are included in the annually adopted 5-Year Capital Improvement Program (CIP) and which have had funding appropriated by the Board in prior years.
 The amount of these reserves for each fund at the end of a given fiscal year shall be based on the accumulated unexpended and unencumbered balances of Board approved capital project appropriations remaining at the end of each fiscal year.

-A portion of these reserves are automatically re appropriated to projects at the beginning of the following fiscal year consistent with those projects that have been identified in the 5-Year CIP for funding in that year.
+A portion of this reserve is automatically re-budgeted at the beginning of the following fiscal year consistent with those projects that have been identified in the 5-Year CIP for funding in that year.
 All remaining amounts shall stay in these reserves during the fiscal year unless a budget adjustment requiring the use of these reserves is approved by the Board.
 At the end of each fiscal year, these reserves shall also be adjusted for any capital projects that are closed out consistent with the 5-Year CIP.

-C. ASSIGNED RESERVES
+C. Assigned Reserves